 - Hiring policy

-Employee handbooks are often an essential resource for any business, both to help new hires and inform them of their terms of employment.
+Employee handbooks are often an essential resource for any business, both to orientate new hires and inform them of their terms of employment.

 Need advice on your employment plan, or a guide for preparing an effective employee handbook?

 Employer Line has resources dedicated to employers – from employee handbook templates to employer guides in all areas of human resources.
-Call our free employer helpline and speak with our HR experts to access these resources and more.
+Call our free employer helpline to speak with our HR experts at Peninsula and access these resources.
+That’s 1-506-388-6899, for complimentary expert advice.